House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 JBL CLUB5020

-These speakers are of a high sensitivity design and can produce some really crisp mids and treble with a very tight mid-bass.
-Although, the bass does need a breaking in period to reach its full potential.
+JBL’s been known to make great speakers from show monitors to portables for your laptop, and their car speakers uphold that tradition.
+The speakers have a high-sensitivity design and can produce crisp mids and treble with a very tight mid-bass.
+However, the bass does need a breaking-in period to reach its full potential.

-However, these can be a little difficult to install.
-The included instructions are somewhat jumbled together.
-If these are your first car-audio installations, you may want to have someone standing by to help.
-And they are a bit more expensive than other speakers without a super substantial increase in value.
+However, the JBL speakers can be a little difficult to install.
+The instructions are somewhat jumbled together.
+If this is your first car audio installation, you may want to have someone standing by to help.
+They are also a bit more expensive than other speakers without a substantial increase in value.
+But all-in-all, they are great speakers to upgrade your stock deck for daily use.

 Pros